REVIEW & PHOTOS: Cyndi Lauper @ PNE Amphitheatre | September 3rd 2018September 5, 2018

 Wardruna used a number of instruments that looked wonderfully made.
 The horns that rose above their heads, the ram horns, the trumpeting horns, then I believe some type of lyre may have been used and a violin type instrument reminding me of a flattened hurdy-gurdy.
 So many options for them to use to create the music that they did.

-The audience loved them and gave both sets of performers, standing ovation’s, which were very much deserved.
-The power of these musicians and artists, have collected another fan, and more music will be added to my iTunes list.
+The audience loved them and gave both sets of performers, standing ovation’s, which was very much deserved.
+The power of these musicians and artists have collected another fan, and more music will be added to my iTunes list.